Why upgrade your Smart Home needs thermostat to a smart device?

 - You spend less on repairs since you are not forcing your system to work as hard when you return home.

 - You may be eligible for a $75 rebate on a qualifying smart thermostat

 Check out our latest post and learn why you should upgrade your thermostat to a smart device!

-Your basic programmable thermostat allows the user to set times and dates of when you want to monitor the home’s temperature.
+Your basic programmable thermostat allows the user to set times and dates when you want to monitor the home’s temperature.
 A lot of energy is expended on keeping your home within the set range.
-By programming a thermostat to a higher temperature while you’re away, during the workday or even for long periods of time like on vacation, you can keep your home relatively cool for very little effort.
-Plus, the programmed time means you can tell your thermostat to cool down your home before you get back to further reduce the load on your system.
+By programming a thermostat to a higher temperature while you’re away, during the workday, or even for long periods like on vacation, you can keep your home relatively cool with minimal effort.
+Plus, the programmed time means you can tell your thermostat to cool down your home before you get back to reduce the load on your system further.